PhD-Gabriel-Caballero/6ABOS/README.md

     * **Authors:** **Gabriel Rodrigo Caballero**, X. Sòria-Perpinyà, B. Alvado, A. Ruiz-Verdú, J. Delegido & J. Moreno.
 [![View PDF](https://img.shields.io/badge/View_Document-PDF-red?logo=adobe-acrobat-reader&logoColor=white)](docs/GCaballero_IOCSM2025_poster.pdf)

-## License
-This project is licensed under the **GNU General Purpose License Version 3** - see the [GNU GPL V3](LICENSE) file for details.

-## Disclaimer
-This software is provided "as is", without warranty of any kind, express or implied.
-6ABOS is a research tool developed for scientific purposes.
-While every effort has been made to ensure the accuracy of the 6S-based atmospheric correction scheme, the authors assume no liability for:

-1. **Data Accuracy:** Any errors or inaccuracies in the output reflectance values resulting from poor quality Level 1 input data, incorrect metadata, or extreme atmospheric conditions.
-2. **Decision Making:** The use of 6ABOS outputs for critical decision-making, environmental policy, or commercial applications without independent ground-truth validation.
-3. **Software Stability:** Technical issues, bugs, or compatibility errors arising from the integration of the 6S radiative transfer engine or third-party dependencies.

-The user assumes all responsibility for the validation of results and the appropriate use of the atmospheric correction framework in their specific study area.

 ## Citation

 If you use this software in your research, please [cite](CITATION.cff) it as follows: